zerospace/BPMDetector/README.md

   <img src="images/screenshot.png" width="200">
 </p>

-The algorithm was originally proposed by Tsang Kei Man in his 2006 paper titled _Audio Analysis using the Discrete Wavelet Transform_.
+The algorithm was originally proposed by Tsang Kei Man in his 2006 paper titled _Tempo Extraction using the Discrete Wavelet Transform_.

 ### The Algorithm
 1. A discrete wavelet transform is applied to the audio data for four iterations to obtain the DWT coefficients, cD1 to cD4.